Letters from the Past

 So now to the letter itself, which is very easy to decipher, despite it being well over 200 years old.

-Dear SirI find this reference interesting, as I do not know whether the Hereford Horseman was run by the Postmaster from either Abergavenny or from Hereford, or was a private service run by a local businessman.
+Dear SirI find this reference interesting, as I do not know if it is Horseman, then whether this was run by the Postmaster from either Abergavenny or from Hereford, or was a private service run by a local businessman.
 I have so far found no other information about it.
+Nor could I find any information about a Hereford Newsman, which looks more likely from the handwriting.

 So now to the continuation of the letter, where the financial side of the affair is of some concern to Mr Baker Gabb.